 Let’s take another minute to talk about retirement…

 Even if you’ve been a disciplined, long-time saver, it’s wise to test your plan.
-Work with a MoneyNav coach or your financial advisor to convert those account balances into paychecks.
 If you find you aren’t on track, you’ll need to decide whether you want to work a little longer or spend a little less in your golden years.
 The Retirement Income Planning workshop has more info on this topic.

 The essential steps in the Freedom stage are to max out savings and investment opportunities in retirement and HSA accounts.